Non-Resident Canadian Tax Clearance Certificates

 Getting Help With A Clearance Certificate To Avoid Withholding Tax In Canada

 Selling a home as a non-resident of Canada for tax purposes and need a clearance certificate?
 Buying a home from a non-resident and want to be protected?
 The real estate lawyers at Kahane Law Office are able to help.
-Call today at 403-225-8810 in Calgary, Alberta or we can be called toll-free by calling 1-877-225-8817 or you may email us here directly.
+Call today at 403-225-8810 in Calgary, Alberta.
+You can also reach us toll-free by calling 1-877-225-8817 or you may email us here directly.